Prepare for a dynamic career in gaming and game engine development

 Study includes the design of computer games and the software design principles essential for game engine creation.
 Skills in physical modelling and how to model underlying physical processes are developed.

-Study includes advanced games programming techniques, and the use of AI (Artificial Intelligence) techniques.
+Study includes advanced games programming techniques, and the use of AI (artificial intelligence) algorithms.
 To expand your portfolio you will collaborate with fellow students to complete a computer game running on an engine you have developed.

 Studying console development techniques and the application of visualisation techniques, you will undertake a self-chosen major individual project with the option to specialise in an area of interest.